KennethL/KennethL.github.io/_posts/2020-5-13-OTP-23-Highlights.md

 ## New option for `erl_call`

 `erl_call` is a C program originally bundled as an example inside the `erl_interface` application.
 `erl_interface` contains C-libraries for communicating with Erlang nodes and letting C programs behave as if they are Erlang nodes.
-They are then called C nodes. erl_call has become popular and is used in product mainly for administration of an Erlang node on the same host.
-In OTP 23 `erl_call` is installed under the same path as erl making it automatically in the path without bothering on the `erl_interface` version.
+They are then called C nodes. `erl_call` has become popular and is used in products mainly for administration of an Erlang node on the same host.
+In OTP 23 `erl_call` is installed under the same path as `erl` making available in the path without bothering about the `erl_interface` version.
 Another new thing in `erl_call` is the `address` option, that can be used to connect directly to a node  without being dependent on `epmd` to resolve the node name.

 AFAIK `erl_call` is being used in the upcoming version of relx (used by rebar3) for the node_tool function.